kimberlyrobinson11122/Password-Generator/README.md

 ## Description
-This deployment is to showcase the new password generator, conforms to requirements
+This deployment is to showcase the new password generator, conforms to requirements, allows the user to select parameters with minimum length of password forced as to conform to industry standards.

 ## Production Link